synapticloop/panl/DEV-PROCESS.md

 Find a suitable name for the new version and branch - an example site is the [Release name generator](https://codesandbox.io/p/sandbox/release-name-generator-5ow5w?file=%2Fsrc%2Findex.js) which somehow (_sort-of_) relates to the release.
-The next release may very well be called `bitter-shadow` as there may be some boost terms added to queries.
+The next release may very well be called one of the following names:

 Other possible version names: